stevenjmesser/visitmy.website/_posts/2024-10-10-sketches-of-future-digital-services-in-government.md

 ![When applying for a passport, a user is given the option to re-use information they’ve already shared with government.](/assets/images/use-saved-information.png)

-Playing on the ‘tell us once’ legislation in Estonia, this sketch showed how users might be able to re-use information they’ve already shared with government, to save them retyping the information.
+Playing on the [‘once-only’ legislation in Estonia](https://www.centreforpublicimpact.org/insights/ever-evolving-e-estonia#:~:text=The%20%E2%80%9Conce%2Donly%E2%80%9D%20principle){:target="_blank"}, this sketch showed how users might be able to re-use information they’ve already shared with government, to save them retyping the information.
 We looked at privacy-protecting technologies that might enable this and how it might be achieved without a register of people, as per the Identity Documents Act.

-### Tell us once
+### Tell us once only

 ![When applying for Guardian’s Allowance, a user is given the option to store their address which has changed recently.](/assets/images/tell-us-once.png)

-Another one playing on the ‘tell us once’ legislation in Estonia.
+Another one playing on the ‘once-only’ legislation in Estonia.
 Stored details could be updated if the system recognised that the details had changed, saving the user having to retype these.
 It’s a pattern that could work for a personal data store too.

 ### Eligibility-based recommendations